imrehorvath/avrdis/README.md

 `$ avrdis -h`

 ```
-AVR Disassembler for the 8-bit AVRs. v1.0.0 (c) Imre Horvath, 2023
+AVR Disassembler for the 8-bit AVRs. v1.0.0 (c) Imre Horvath, 2024
 Usage: avrdis [options] inputfile
 Currently supported inputfile types are: IHEX
   IHEX: Intel hex format, file should have an extension .hex
 Options:
   -h : Show this usage info and exit.
-  -l : List word addresses and raw instructions together with the disassembled code.
+  -l : List disabled regions, word addresses and raw instructions together with the disassembled code.
   -e nnnn:nnnn : Enable disassembly of otherwise disabled region.
 Multiple options are possible.
                  Use hex numbers.
-For reference, see listing of disabled regions to stderr.
+For reference, see listing of disabled regions in listing mode.
 ```

 ## Example